-Here is a typical stimulus containing a causal conclusion supported by a correlation:
+This is the second article in a series that discusses Correlations and Causal Reasoning on the LSAT.
+Here is a typical stimulus containing a causal conclusion supported by a correlation.

-Since the key to weakening an LSAT argument is to focus on the conclusion, it is essential to break down the argument.
-The conclusion is the first sentence in the stimulus, in support of which the author describes the results of one particular study (“this is shown by” is a premise indicator):
+The key to weakening an LSAT argument is to focus on the conclusion.
+It is essential to break down the argument.
+The conclusion is the first sentence in the stimulus, in support of which the author describes the results of one particular study.
+A premise indicator is “this is shown by”.